Skip to main content

 12. Personalized eBooks for Learning (PeBL)

 The figure above shows a high-level architecture for the DoD Learning Enclave IOC.
-The numbers on the graphic correspond to the numbers in the capabilities listed above.
 The blue-toned boxes at the top of the graphic represent shared, enterprise capabilities.
 The orange-toned boxes at the bottom of the figure reflect instances of different customer owned enclaves.

 Through Platform One, the DoD Learning Enclave is obtaining the proper security authorizations.
 As part of this process, all systems will obtain a Certificate to Field (CtF), which will result in a cATO to deploy the software and conduct operational testing.
 The Platform One Party Bus DevSecOps pipeline requires strict adherence to the different components of the cATO.
 The CtF for the systems are valid for one year or until the software architecture is changed (i.e., major release).